percona/percona-server/doc/source/tokudb/removing_tokudb.rst

  Removing TokuDB storage engine
 ================================

-In case you want remove the TokuDB storage engine from |Percona Server| without causing any errors, the following is the recommended procedure:
+In case you want remove the TokuDB storage engine from *Percona Server for MySQL* without causing any errors, the following is the recommended procedure:

 Change the tables from TokuDB to InnoDB
 ---------------------------------------